RuchitaGhate/E-commerce-project-springBoot/README.md

 4. Configure the database connection in `application.properties` file (check the [Database](#database) section below for more info)
 5. Run the project (by running the `main` method in `JtSpringProjectApplication.java`)
 6. Open http://localhost:8080/ in your browser!
-   * If you ran the [`basedata.sql`](https://github.com/jaygajera17/E-commerce-project-springBoot/blob/master2/JtProject/basedata.sql)script on the database, you can log in with the following credentials as admin; otherwise you'll have to manually create an admin user in the database:
+   * To manually create an admin user in the database:
      * Username: `admin`
      * Password: `123`
    * Log in as a normal user: